 While Orange County has received the lion's share of attention, it has not been our only municipal case.
-Over the past 18 months, our Division of Enforcement has brought nineteen cases involving the municipal securities markets.
-The enforcement actions filed so far have involved virtually every market participant: national and regional underwriting firms, national and local financial advisory firms, employees of those firms, bond counsel, underwriters counsel, and consultants as well as elected officials.
+Over the past 3 years, our Division of Enforcement has brought 20 cases involving the municipal securities markets -- and in fact, only the Orange County matter names the issuer.
+Many of the enforcement actions we've brought actually concern fraud against an issuer.
+These actions have involved virtually every market participant: national and regional underwriting firms, national and local financial advisory firms, employees of those firms, bond counsel, underwriters counsel, and consultants as well as elected officials.

 These cases are all based on failures to disclose, whether issuer financial problems, facts and associated risks relating to the tax-exempt status of the obligations, or conflicts of interest, including pay-to-play.
 Virtually all involve violations of the basic antifraud sections -- Section 17(a) of the Securities Act and Section 10 and rule 10b-5 of the Exchange Act.
 In more than a few instances, there have also been parallel criminal proceedings, which should be a pretty good signal that the conduct involved was not "borderline."